mikarant/ozo/run_wrf.md

 /
 ```

-After this, run the program:
+After that, run the program:

 ```sh
 ./wrf_interp.exe